ChiLiubio/microeco/README.md

 install.packages("microeco")
 ```

-Or install the latest development version from github.
+Or install the latest development version from Github.

 ```r
 # If devtools package is not installed, first install it